dogukan6durukan/supabase-next-typescript/README.md

-Also worked with supabase database for storing blogs and used Next JS's Client Side Navigation feature for navigate between blog posts without blocking user experience and pre render features provided by Next JS.
+Also worked with supabase database for storing blogs and used Next JS's Client Side Navigation feature for navigate between codes posts without blocking user experience and pre render features provided by Next JS.